JEFFREY L. DECKER

 By simply using the eyes, you can determine what is good and what is not.

-• Grab a small quantity of wood pellets.
+• Grab a small number of wood pellets.

 • Look at these wood pellets closely and carefully.